Mingle with monkeys and lounge on beaches on this Mediterranean peninsula.

-"Gib," as some locals call it, has been British for over three centuries and wears its sensibilities on its sleeve.
+'Gib', as some locals call it, has been a British Overseas Territory for over three centuries and wears its sensibilities on its sleeve.

 Flying into Gibraltar Airport sets the seal for what is already a unique city break by most standards.
 Besides the aircraft’s approach being an experience in itself, your arrival will literally stop traffic (no, seriously).